-In November 2015 Ofgem launched a programme to deliver faster and more reliable switching for consumers by replacing the existing network run gas and electricity switching services with a new Centralised Switching Service (CSS).
-DCC is a key delivery partner of Ofgem and we are supporting Ofgem to develop the end-to-end switching arrangements.
-The changes will facilitate market competition and realise significant quality and efficiency benefits for energy suppliers and network operators.
+Its aim to deliver reliable, next day switching for consumers by replacing the existing switching services with a new Centralised Switching Service (CSS).
+We are the key delivery partner and will develop and implement the CSS.
+The changes will facilitate market competition, realise significant efficiency benefits for energy suppliers and, most importantly, encourage savings for consumers.

 As part of the Switching Programme procurement activity, DCC commissioned Netcompany to carry out a review of the potential technologies as part of the forthcoming tender for the Central Switching Service (CSS).
 Find out more here.